OwenBrotherwood/loopback-example-aaa/README.md

 # loopback-example-aaa

 - A combination of loopback-example-access-control and loopback-example-passport
-- Focus on LDAP (MS AD) integration for the non-internet use case
+- Focus on MS ADFS / LDAP (MS AD) integration for the non-internet use case

 WARNING: The package.json contains a forked loopback-component-passport